mongodb/specifications/source/auth/auth.rst

 Version 1.8.2 Changes
     * Added MONGODB-IAM auth mechanism
+    * Clarify that drivers should raise and error when a connection string has an empty value for authSource.

 Version 1.8.1 Changes
     * Clarify database to use for auth mechanism negotiation.